lgrangeia/lgrangeia.github.io/_posts/2015-11-09-hacking-tomtom-runner-pt1.md

 The first thing I did was to download the firmware for all these devices.
 Firmware for these devices can usually be found on the manufacturer’s web site, user forums etc.

 Analyzing the firmware files for these devices was done using [binwalk](http://binwalk.org/).
-The results were discouraging: Out of there three devices, the main firmware was encrypted using a 16 byte block cipher (probably AES) in two of them.
+The results were discouraging: Out of the three devices, the main firmware was encrypted using a 16 byte block cipher (probably AES) in two of them.
 It appears that most of the firmware these days is distributed encrypted.

 ## 04. Attack Surface